deltaDNA/unity-sdk/README.md

 The style of the push notifications can be changed by overriding the behaviour of the library.
 Instructions on how to do this can be found [here](https://github.com/deltaDNA/android-sdk/tree/master/library-notifications#unity).
 Once you have added either the modified library or added the new classes as a separate library you will need to change the *Listener Service* field in the configuration to the fully qualified name of your new class.

 If you no longer wish to use push notifications on Android then you can remove the *Assets/Plugins/Android/deltadna-sdk-unity-notifications* folder and *Assets/DeltaDNA/Editor/Android/Dependencies.xml* from the project to decrease the number of methods and the APK size of your game.

-### SmartAds on Android

-If you make changes to the enabled networks the changes to the `Dependencies.xml` file should be committed to version control.

-The libraries will be downloaded when *Apply* is selected in the configuration UI or by selecting *Assets -> Play Services Resolver -> Android Resolver -> Force Resolve*.
-We recommend doing this after updating the DeltaDNA SDK, or after pulling changes from version control.
-The SDK will try to detect when the downloaded libraries are stale and log a warning in the Editor console.

 ### MultiDex; Working Around Android's 65k Method Limit
 1. Export your Unity project using the *Gradle* build system.
 These options can be found in the *Build Settings* dialog.